Renting Versus Purchasing an Instrument

 Renting an Instrument

-In other cases, the instrument a student starts out on isn’t the right fit!
-This is totally normal, since every instrument has its own unique sound and feel.
-Renting an instrument provides students with the freedom to explore what voice they want to have as a musician before making the commitment to an instrument.
+Sometimes, the first instrument a student tries just isn’t a good fit.
+This is completely normal, as each instrument has its own unique sound and feel.
+Renting gives students the freedom to explore and find their musical “voice” without committing to a single instrument.

 Where to Rent an Instrument